TomodomoCo/vpm-user-taxonomies/readme.md

 Specifically, this implementation of taxonomies aims to achieve feature and experience-parity between user taxonomies and traditional post taxonomies.

+This plugin should be considered unstable, and is under active development.

 Pull requests are welcome!

 ## Changelog